 One of the most frequent causes of slow performance is the N+1 query problem faced by most Ruby on Rails applications.
 This refers to instances in which one line of code results in many more queries than expected.
 As the project becomes bigger, this problem only compounds.
 You may find out that your project is running lots of queries to achieve one result rather than running one query with many results.

-To improve the performance of a Ruby on Rails application, you need to cut down on the number of independent database queries.
+To boost up the performance of a Ruby on Rails application, you need to cut down on the number of independent database queries.
 Now you’re probably wondering how to fix this problem.
 The answer is to use eager loading associated relations.
 That means you should collect related data with one query.
 It’s important that developers understand this performance issue and are aware of newly introduced queries that can be optimized.

 Reducing N+1 queries is significant.
 But it may be quite difficult to identify N+1 problems when your project scales.
 You may only detect these database performance issues when moving to a production-sized database.
 And even when paying close attention, errors can still sneak into production code.
 That’s why we advise using the Bullet gem, which identifies and reports N+1 queries.
 Sometimes it can fail to identify N+1 problems or report queries that don’t have problems, however.